Stay tuned for more to come!

 Connect Our Kids Lunch & Learn

-Please join us for a family search & engagement centered lunch and learn facilitated by Dr. Jennifer Jacobs and Jessica Stern.
+A family search & engagement centered lunch and learn facilitated by Dr. Jennifer Jacobs and Jessica Stern.
 Jessica will offer a Connect Our Kids update, share how and why their organization builds technology tools to help child welfare professionals, and highlight the free resources Connect Our Kids offers.

 Juvenile Justice for CASA Volunteers

 A juvenile justice centered lunch and learn facilitated by Laura Arentsen, Program Director at Boulder Voices for Children.
 Laura discussed the Colorado juvenile justice system, BVFC's Juvenile Justice Reform Project, crossover case advocacy, and provided examples of how CASAs are supporting youth going through juvenile delinquency court.
 This training recording is no longer available, reach out to ColoradoCASA@ColoradoCASA.org if you would like more information.

 The Laboratory to Combat Human Trafficking partnered with Colorado CASA for an important training on how human trafficking is impacting our state and region.
 Attendees learned how the experiences in the child welfare system may intersect with the trafficking experience and how service providers like CASA volunteers can be involved in the response.
 This training was not recorded, reach out to ColoradoCASA@ColoradoCASA.org if you would like more information.